What is the Golden Rule of Cooking Carbonara?

 Calories and Macronutrients in Carbonara: What to Expect

-A typical serving of carbonara can be quite rich.
+A typical serving of carbonara can be pretty rich.
 Here’s a general idea of its nutritional content:

 • Calories: About 600-800 calories per serving, depending on the portion size and ingredients.